Water, Sanitation & Hygiene

 HOW do flies carry dirt on their legs?

-HOW can we make dirty water safe to drink?
+HOW can they make dirty water safe to drink?

-WHAT cloths can we use as water filter?
+WHAT cloths can be used as a water filter?

 WHAT hygiene practises do family members use when they prepare food?